liefery-it-legacy/blog/_posts/2018-01-09-the-mysterious-query.md

 What does this do?
 It defines 3 variants that we want to benchmark (`DB View`, `with_courier_ids` and `full customer`) along with the code that should be measured.
-We measure this with a specific id that was causing the error, which had about 2.5 Millions locations.
+We measure this with the specific id that was causing the error.

-We then also define a _warmup_ period of 5 seconds and an measurement _time_ of 30 seconds for each of the defined jobs.
-We also say we want to output this in the console as well as in an HTML format (that allows png exports).
+We then also define a _warmup_ period of 5 seconds and a measurement _time_ of 30 seconds for each of the defined jobs.
+We also say we want to output this in the console as well as in an HTML format (this allows png exports).

 So what does the benchmark say?